fleximeter/sc-plugins/README.md

 Author: Jeff Martin

 This is a collection of SuperCollider plugins.
+At present, `LoopPhasor` is functional, but `FeedbackLimiter` is not.